 The parties will have an opportunity to review the Written Response Statement submitted by the other party and, if desired, may submit a rebuttal statement ("Written Rebuttal Statement") not to exceed 2,500 words.
 The Title IX Coordinator will provide a two (2) calendar day period for the complainant and respondent to have access to review the other party's Written Response Statement and submit a Written Rebuttal Statement.
 The parties' access to the Written Response Statement generally will be provided during normal business hours in a designated on-campus location.
 The Written Response Statement cannot be removed from that location, nor can duplications be made or pictures taken of the contents.
-The Written Rebuttal Statement may only be used to respond to arguments made in the other party's Written Response Statement and to challenge the credibility of the other party and any witnesses.
+The Written Response Statement and to challenge the credibility of the other party and any witnesses.
 While the parties may be assisted by their advisors in preparation of the Written Rebuttal Statement, the Written Rebuttal Statement must be submitted by the party, must be the party's own statement, and may not be used to submit the statements of others on the party's behalf.
 The parties may not address each other in the Written Rebuttal Statement.